BertLasker/Template/README.md

 Template (Jekyll Friendly)
 ==========================

-I this as a simple structure for a simple start to a simple site.
+I use this as a simple structure for a simple start to a simple site.